How to Use Google Pay for WooCommerce: A Definitive Guide

 Google Pay API

 You can use Google Pay API in various marketplaces including WooCommerce stores.
-However, before trying out tokenized cards, take a look at Google’s integration guideline.
+However, before trying out tokenized cards, take a look at Google’s integration guidelines.

 Google Pay in Android App